Towards a classification of mixed-state topological orders in two dimensions: Generalities

+Let us conclude the section with some physical examples of QLCs.
+An important class of examples is the time evolution of open quantum systems governed by Lindbladian equations.
+If the Lindbladian is local, then finite-time evolution under the Lindbladian corresponds to a QLC on the initial state.

-\begin{enumerate} \item Intuitively, one expects that thermal states of a local Hamiltonian at different positive temperature belong to the same mixed-state phase if there is no thermal phase transition in between.
+We also point out that, intuitively, one expects that thermal states of a local Hamiltonian at different positive temperature belong to the same mixed-state phase if there is no thermal phase transition in between.
 This has been proven in 1D.
-That is, all thermal states with positive temperature can be two-way connected by QLCs~\cite{Kato:2016pgk}. \item A topological code with a small amount of noise, which can be modeled by applying a finite-depth quantum channel close to the identity to the pure state, is expected to belong to the same phase as the pure state.
-This has been demonstrated explicitly in the example of a $\Z_2$ TC with bit-flip noise in \cite{Sang:2023rsp} (see also \cite{Sang:2024vkl} and \cite{Bauer:2024qpc}). \end{enumerate}
+Namely, all thermal states of local Hamiltonians in 1D with positive temperature can be two-way connected by QLCs~\cite{Kato:2016pgk}.

+It is also natural to expect that a topological code with a small amount of noise, which can be modeled by applying a finite-depth quantum channel close to the identity to the pure state, belongs to the same phase as the pure state.
+Thus there must be a ``recovery channel" to map the decohered state back to the pure state.
+The recovery channel should be a QLC in order for the code to be error-correctable.
+This has been demonstrated explicitly in the example of a $\Z_2$ TC with bit-flip noise in \cite{Sang:2023rsp} (see also \cite{Sang:2024vkl} and \cite{Bauer:2024qpc}).